Eli Azur

-Eli Azur (Hebrew: אלי עזור) is an Israeli businessman and the head of Mirkaei Tikshoret, a Tel Aviv-based media company.
+Eli Azur (born 1958) Hebrew: אלי עזור) is an Israeli businessman and the head of Mirkaei Tikshoret, a Tel Aviv-based media company.

 Career

 Azur started his career as a sportswriter for Hadashot.

 Azur is the owner of advertising rights for Israel Plus.
 With Pini Zahavi, he also runs Charlton, a company which owns broadcasting rights for football matches in Israel.

-Through Mirkaei Tikshoret, he runs radio stations in Israel and The Jerusalem Post.
-Canadian investor Leonard Asper sued for a controlling stake in the Post in 2005 after failed negotiations with Azur.
+Through Mirkaei Tikshoret, Azur runs radio stations in Israel and The Jerusalem Post.
+Canadian investor Leonard Asper sued for a controlling stake in the PostC5 in 2005 after failed negotiations with Azur.
 The lawsuit was dismissed in 2006.
 He co-owned the Israel Post, which started publishing in 2007.
 In 2012, he launched Sof Hashavua, a newspaper only published on Fridays.
 In 2014, he acquired Maariv, another Israeli newspaper.
 In 2020, he bought the Walla! internet portal from Bezeq.